-The challenges that the micro/nanoelectronic system integration research is currently facing is a huge increase of the number of processors in a chip.
-The ITRS expects 250 processing elements on a chip by 2015 for the consumer market.
-In this context, there are very important issues to be solved:
+The challenges that the micro/nanoelectronic system integration research is currently facing is a huge increase of the number of functions in a chip, be it processors, soft or hard IPs, interfaces with the physical world, … In this context, there are very important issues to be solved:

 - as the difficulties of HW/SW integration is unparalleled, can we provide synthesis and generation tools and methodologies to simplify and automate system integration?